Sekunev/Projects/06_Google_Landing_Page/README.md

 ### Overview
 I mastered HTML and CSS features in this project.
 You can see the visual representation of the website above.

+### Used in this project
+👉HTML tags, Comments, CSS styling, Positioning,etc.

+### How to Use the Project
+First download a code editor
+Second open the files : My Docs
+You can use this tutorial : VS Code tutorial